mozilla/gecko-dev/browser/components/urlbar/docs/telemetry.rst

     Used when the user selects a keyword offer result.
   - ``oneoff``
     Used when the user selects a one-off engine in the Urlbar.
+  - ``searchbutton``
+    Used when the user entered search mode via the unified search button.
+    Added in Firefox 133, but the unified search button was not enabled in release until 136.
   - ``shortcut``
     Used when the user enters search mode with a keyboard shortcut or menu bar item (e.g. ``Accel+K``).